myshov/awesome-mobile-web-development/README.md

 - [Observing Intersection Observers](https://davidwalsh.name/intersection-observers) - an introduction to intersection observers
 - [Offline First (Awesome List)](https://github.com/pazguille/offline-first) - an awesome list of offline first stuff
 - [Prevent Mobile Browser From Sleeping](https://davidwalsh.name/wake-lock-shim) - how to prevent your phone from sleeping
-- [Responsive Web Design – What It Is And How To Use It](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/) - a good overview of techincs of responsive design
+- [Responsive Web Design – What It Is And How To Use It](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/) - a good overview of technics of responsive design
 - [Touch Devices Should Not Be Judged By Their Size](https://css-tricks.com/touch-devices-not-judged-size/) - a good overview of interaction media features
 - [Who Killed My Battery](https://mobisocial.stanford.edu/papers/boneh-www2012.pdf) - an interesting paper about power consumption of web sites
 - [Web Fundamentals](https://developers.google.com/web/fundamentals/) - a guideline from Google about creating good mobile web experience